MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-429-Certification-Compliance-Enforcement-Consumer-Products-Commercial-Industrial-Equipment/subpart-C-Enforcement/section-429.102.md

 (8) Knowing misrepresentation by a manufacturer or private labeler by certifying an energy use or efficiency rating of any covered product or covered equipment distributed in commerce in a manner that is not supported by test data;

-(9) For any manufacturer, distributor, retailer, or private labeler to distribute in commerce an adapter that -
+(9) For any manufacturer, distributor, retailer, or private labeler to distribute in commerce an adapter that—

 (i) Is designed to allow an incandescent lamp that does not have a medium screw base to be installed into a fixture or lamp holder with a medium screw base socket; and